 - Post office sorting offices

-ii) Properties not reasonably accessible to visiting members of the public.
+ii.
+Premises that are not reasonably accessible to visiting members of the public